iccaving/icccsite/template.md

 Status: Set this to "draft" if you don't want it to appear on the site yet or delete entirely if you do

+OTHER STUFF:

+There is a plugin active to allow easy inline posting of images.
+Similar to the way links work in standard markdown:
+{"Caption Goes Here Or Not" left}("filename.jpg") Within the curly braces on the left there is a caption in quotes, this is optional.
+There is also an alignment (left) on the right which can be left/right/center.
+In the round braces on the right is the url in quotes of the image.
+This will link to photos in the specified photoarchive (i.e just use the filename!).
+If you want to link to images outside of the photoarchive then put an exclamation mark after the first curly brace:
+{!"Caption Goes Here Or Not" left}("www.external.com/image.jpg")

 delete this before posting because it will appear as a html comment
 --->